Get us to the finish line! Help complete the new Education Pavilion.

 Honor the original stewards of the forest through design inspiration and permanent carvings from Indigenous artists.

-Thank you, donors who raised $1.8 million in gifts so far.
+Thank you, donors who raised almost $2 million in gifts so far.
 With continued community support the new Education Pavilion will open in the summer of 2025.

 Put your name or a love one’s in a special place at Tryon.
-With gifts above $2,500, names will appear on a sculptural metal panel showing Tryon Creek and its native fish.
+With gifts above $2,500, names will appear on a sculptural metal panel of Tryon Creek and its native fish.

 Donation levels + recognition options: